 The UK may not be one of the leading countries in the production of perfumes and fragrances, but it is one of the world’s greatest consumers of them.
 As a billion dollar industry, the UK predictably purchases scents every year, accounting for 2.5% of the entire British cosmetics industry.

-7. The wholesale perfume and cosmetics industry brought a revenue of £6.4 million to the UK in 2019.
+7. The wholesale perfume and cosmetics industry will bring revenue of £6.99 billion in the UK in 2022.

-According to the latest perfume industry statistics for 2021, the fragrance and cosmetics revenue in the UK has shown slight variances for the last three years, despite the pandemic.
-In 2020, revenues amounted to £6.5 million, an increase from 2019.
+According to the latest perfume industry statistics, the fragrance and cosmetics revenue in the UK has shown slight variances for the last three years, despite the pandemic.
+In 2020, revenues amounted to £6.5 billion, an increase from 2019 and £6.4 billion.
 2021 saw a slight increase, with £6.7 million in revenue.

 8. The total sales value of fragrances in the UK was £1.6 billion in 2020.